ShayanJa/bowtie_finance/README.md

-# Wrap it into a Bow
+# But a Bow on it

 ### Purpose: